 FHSD will continue to analyze and audit programming and expand opportunities as necessary to meet the diverse needs of all students.

-Students who are identified as superior cognitive (intellectually gifted), or math identified (enrolled in Accelerated Math 7, Math I), or reading identified receive services by the general education teacher in the regular classroom with cluster grouping.
+Students who are identified as superior cognitive (intellectually gifted), or math identified (enrolled in Accelerated Math 7, Algebra, or Geometry), or reading identified receive services by the general education teacher in the regular classroom with cluster grouping.

 Students who are identified as superior cognitive (generally intellectually gifted) or gifted in social studies or gifted in reading receive gifted services from the Advanced Placement social studies teacher during the AP social studies class.